 Psychology certainly is not a one-size-fits-all profession.
-Mental health is one of the largest specialty areas within psychology and there are many different career paths to choose from, including a few that you might not have considered.
+Mental health is one of the largest specialty areas within psychology and there are many different career paths from which to choose.
+This includes a few that you might not have considered.

 The following are just a few great mental health careers that you might want to learn more about.